Non-Standard Choice in Matching Markets: Stable Matchings

 \begin{prop} If a choice function is path independent, then it is weakly acyclic and acceptable-consistent.
 The converse statement may not hold. \end{prop}

 \begin{coro} Fix $I, S, q, C$.
 There exists a stable matching for every priority order profile $\pi\in \Pi$ if the choice functions are path independent. \end{coro}

-Therefore, our identified conditions allow for more general choice behavior than the standard setup that assumes path independent choice behavior.
-Let us revisit the attraction effect (\cite{huber1982adding}) example from the introduction to illustrate choice behavior that satisfies weak acyclicity and acceptable-consistency but not path independence.
+Let us revisit the attraction effect (\cite{huber1982adding}) example (iii) from the introduction to illustrate choice behavior that satisfies weak acyclicity and acceptable-consistency but not path independence.

-\begin{ex}[Hiring with Attraction Effect] Consider a hypothetical choice situation where a manager is choosing among three job candidates: $\{a, b, c\}$.
-Candidate $a$ and $b$ are similar, but $a$ is better.
-The manager's choice of candidate may be influenced by the availability of a similar inferior alternative due to the attraction effect.
-For example, choosing $c$ out of $\{a,c\}$, but choosing $a$ out of $\{a,b,c\}$.
-Thus exhibiting choices that a single preference relation cannot rationalize.
+\begin{ex}[Hiring with Attraction Effect] Consider an individual choosing among three institutions $\{s^1, s^2, s^3\}$, each having a vacant position.
+Institution $s^1$ is better than institution $s^2$.
+The individual's choice may be influenced by the availability of a third institution $s^3$, which is similar but inferior to $s^2$.
+That is, consider an admissions problem $\gamma=\langle I, S, q, C, \pi \rangle$ with